squidfunk/mkdocs-material/README.md

   layout respects the user's default font size.

-* **Modern architecture** — Material for MkDocs's underlying codebase is built with TypeScript, RxJS, and SCSS, and is compiled with Webpack, bringing excellent possibilities for theme extension and customization.
+* **Modern architecture** — Material for MkDocs's underlying codebase is built on top of TypeScript, RxJS, and SCSS, bringing excellent possibilities for theme extension and customization.

 _Material for MkDocs uses the [sponsorware][3] release strategy, which means that new features are first exclusively released to sponsors as part of Material